hi-squeaky-things/little-weirdo/README.md

 To generate you own Soundbank, download some Wavetable samples from AKWF and run [Little Weirdo Generate Soundbank](examples/little_weirdo_generate_soundbanks.rs)

+## Performance

+The performance tests on real embedded hardware can be found here [Little Weirdo ESP32](https://github.com/hi-squeaky-things/little-weirdo-esp32)

 ## Patches

 Patches can be fully programmed in Rust or loaded using JSON (Testing) or Postcard (Embedded Devices).
 Checkout the [patches](examples/patches/)